Framing Hanley

 Framing Hanley is an American rock band formed in Nashville, Tennessee in 2005.
 They released their first studio album in August 2007, titled The Moment.

+Their sound has been described as "emo-tinged modern rock" by AllMusic.

 History

 Formation and The Moment (2005–2009)

 Lead singer & songwriter Kenneth Nixon, guitarists Tim Huskinson and Brandon Wooten, bassist Luke McDuffee and drummer Chris Vest came together to form Framing Hanley and quickly gained a large following in Nashville.
 First formed in 2005 (Under the name Embers Fade), the band posted some demos of their songs on the band's Myspace page.
+During this time, they played a style that was described as "a blend of post-grunge and stylish hard hard rock" by AllMusic.
 In November 2006, these demos were discovered by Brett Hestla, former Creed bassist and frontman of Dark New Day.
 Hestla helped the young Nashville based quintet record a 2-song demo in his Florida studio which he showed to Jeff Hanson (Creed, Sevendust, Paramore) and his record label Silent Majority Group.
 In an interview with HitQuarters Hanson said he "flipped out" when he heard the song "Hear Me Now" and decided immediately he wanted to sign them.
 The following day he went to see the band play in Nashville and claims that in his rush to secure the band's signatures he wrote up their deal on a napkin.
 Hanson became not only their label boss but also their manager, says the band.

 In June 2008, Tim left the band due to recurring back problems and to pursue other endeavors in his life.
 He was replaced by a friend of the band, guitarist Ryan Belcher.
 This was originally a temporary arrangement but Ryan soon became a permanent member of the band.